In SonarCloud, analyzers contribute rules executed on source code to generate issues. There are four types of rules:

 For code smells and bugs, zero false-positives are expected.
 At least this is the target so that developers don't have to wonder if a fix is required.

 For vulnerabilities, the target is to have more than 80% of issues be true-positives.

-The Rules page is the entry point where you can discover all the existing rules or create new ones based on provided templates.
+The Sonar Rules catalog is the entry point where you can discover all the existing rules.

 - Language: the language to which a rule applies.